Table of Contents

 - Increased appetite.

 Generally, cocaine detox takes about a week.
-The length and level of withdrawal symptoms is based on the length of time the person was using cocaine.
+The length and level of withdrawal symptoms are based on the length of time the person was using cocaine.
 It also depends on the usual amount of cocaine used daily.

 Cocaine Addiction Recovery